Learn more about the people that went above and beyond to help their fellow mankind during World War II in France

 Soon, everything about life in Paris changes.
-Curfews are enacted, there are food shortages, many French citizens flee to the country to feel safer, and (perhaps most importantly) French Jews are now required to wear yellow Star of David patches on their clothing, to ensure that the German government could distinguish between Jews and non-Jews.
+Curfews are enacted, there are food shortages and many French citizens flee to the country to feel safer.
+Perhaps most importantly, French Jews are now required to wear yellow Star of David patches on their clothing, to ensure that the German government could distinguish between Jews and non-Jews.
 The stars are just the beginning.
 Stores, restaurants, and even entire areas of the city are deemed as “off-limits” to Jewish people.
 Everyone is now required to have their official identity papers with them at all times.
 Sadly, even these restrictions are still just the beginning of the horrors the Jews were about to face.
 Between July 16-17, 1942, 13,152 Jews are rounded up by the French police and are sent to the Auschwitz concentration camp in Poland.
 This number includes 4,115 children.

 Life in the concentration camps (Auschwitz is only one of 42,500 Nazi ghettos and camps, but is definitely considered to be the most severe) is anything but ideal.
 Jews were starved, tortured, and eventually killed in mass killings that are so inhumane, it makes one wonder what Hitler and his soldiers could have been thinking.
 The devastation is almost unimaginable, but as crazy as it sounds, it actually did happen.

 Luckily, thankfully, and miraculously, the concentration camps were liberated in 1944 & 1945 by the allied forces.
 Although millions of Jews and other non-Aryan’s lost their lives, the killing and torture could finally end.
 The good triumphed over the bad: humanity could begin to become restored.